Carlitos-878/se_project_aroundtheus/README.md

 ## Find A Bug?

-If you run into any type of bug throught out this project by any mean you can Content me in on ![Github] <a href="https://github.com/Carlitos-878/se_project_aroundtheus" >
+If you run into any type of bug throught out this project by any mean you can Content me in on [Github](https://github.com/Carlitos-878/se_project_aroundtheus)